7 Best Mobility Aids for Walking

 Tips for Choosing and Using a Walker

-Using a walker improperly can lead to falls and injuries, so it's essential to have a physical therapist indicate the proper technique.
+Using a walker improperly can lead to falls and injuries.
+It's essential to have a physical therapist indicate the proper technique.
 For safety, keep the walker close to your body, remove obstacles from the floor, and make sure the walker is firmly balanced before taking a step.

 Rollators (Wheeled Walkers)

-Rollators (also referred to as wheeled walkers or rolling walkers) look similar to a standard walker except that they roll forward on four wheels and don't need to be picked up and placed down.
-This makes them a popular option for older adults who lack the upper body strength to lift a device.
+Rollators (also referred to as wheeled walkers or rolling walkers) look similar to a walking frame except that they roll forward on three or four wheels rather than needing to be picked up and placed down.
+They usually include a seat and storage section (great for light shopping), as well as hand-operated brakes.

 Is It for Me?